Neural CSI Compression Fine-Tuning: Taming the Communication Cost of Model Updates: Introduction

-The rest of this paper is organized as follows: Section \ref{section2} introduces the model for the FDD massive MIMO system as well as our low-complexity backbone neural CSI compressor.
-In Section \ref{section3}, we present the encoder-only and full-model fine-tuning algorithms.
-Section \ref{section4} provides numerical simulations and compares different fine-tuning schemes in terms of the RD trade-off.
-Finally, Section \ref{section5} concludes the paper.
+The remainder of this paper is organized as follows.
+Section~\ref{section2} introduces the backbone neural CSI compressor for an FDD massive MIMO system and evaluates its performance in the absence of distribution shifts.
+Section~\ref{section3} describes the CSI datasets considered and the proposed neural model fine-tuning framework.
+Section~\ref{section4} presents numerical results in terms of the RD trade-off, along with a complexity analysis.
+Finally, Section~\ref{section5} concludes the paper.

-Throughout the paper, the following notations are used: Matrices are represented using bold uppercase letters, while bold lowercase letters denote vectors.
-The transpose is denoted by the superscript \((\cdot)^T\).
-We use \(\mathbb{E}\) to denote expectation and \(||\cdot||\) to represent the norm.
-The symbols \(\lfloor \cdot \rceil\), \(\lfloor \cdot \rfloor\), and \(\lceil \cdot \rceil\) are used to define the round, floor, and ceil operations, respectively.
+Throughout this paper, the following notation is adopted.
+Bold uppercase letters denote matrices, and bold lowercase letters denote vectors.
+The transpose operation is represented by the superscript $(\cdot)^T$.
+The expectation operator is denoted by $\mathbb{E}$, and $\|\cdot\|$ represents the norm.
+The symbols $\lfloor \cdot \rceil$, $\lfloor \cdot \rfloor$, and $\lceil \cdot \rceil$ denote the rounding, floor, and ceiling operations, respectively.